abarbanell/abarbanell.github.io/_posts/2017-02-16-spark-raspberry.md

 ```

 this ``` -mem 512 ``` restricts the application to 512 MB memory, which works
-on the Raspberry Pi 3 which has total 1 GB memory. with less memory the spark
+on the Raspberry Pi 3 which has total 1 GB memory.
+With less memory the spark
 libaries won't start.

 Be prepared to wait a bit for all scala and spark libraries downloaded by the